abedafnan/Design-Patterns/README.md

 * The Command design pattern encapsulates commands in objects allowing us to issue requests without knowing the requested operation or the requesting object.
 * It provides options to queue commands, undo/redo actions or do other manipulations.

+##### State
+* The State design pattern allow an object to change its behavior without changing its class (will keep the code free of the many if/else statements).
+This is achieved by creating objects that represent various states and a context object whose behavior varies as its state object changes.
+* It's similar to the concept of finite-state machines.